When Parkwood church was founded in 1964 the prevailing governance model for a Presbyterian church

 or other staff member leaves, or, as was the case with the building expansion that took place in 1995-1996 and the more recent

-building program, a Building Planning Team (the latest created in February 2009).
+building program, a Facility Planning Team (the latest created in February 2009).
 Such teams typically exist while the project is

 underway and are disbanded once the projects are completed.
 There are also a few single-purpose teams formed from time to